appilon/terraform-website/content/source/docs/extend/detecting-drift.html.md

  }
  ```

- Without error checking terraform will run successfully but with broken state.
+ Without error checking Terraform will run successfully but with broken state.
 The same goes for error checking API calls.

 ## Resources modified externally

 In production a common reason for drift is resources have been modified externally (say someone changed some values in a web dashboard).
-In this circumstance drift is expected, to reconcile this you could try importing the changed resources as a new resource, or updating your config to reflect the changes.
-Ultimately though it’s important that terraform be authoritative source of modifications and state.
+In this circumstance drift is expected, to reconcile this you could try importing the changed resource as a new resource, or updating your config to reflect the changes.
+Ultimately though it’s important that Terraform be the authoritative source of modifications and state.

 ## Handling Drift

 As mentioned, there are some situations where drift is okay.
 For instance configuration that contains uppercase letters but the provider API downcases all data.
-This would cause constant a diff, a situation like is is easily resolved with the help of some of the [schema functions][0].
+This would cause a constant diff, a situation like this is easily resolved with the help of some of the [schema functions][0].

-When operating infrastructure, to help keep terraform the source of truth on the state of provisioned resources, [this article][1] describes a way terraform itself can be used to automatically detect drift.
+When operating infrastructure, to help keep Terraform the source of truth on the state of provisioned resources, [this article][1] describes a way Terraform itself can be used to automatically detect drift.

 [0]: https://www.terraform.io/docs/extend/schemas/schema-behaviors.html#function-behaviors
 [1]: https://medium.com/build-acl/state-drift-detection-using-terraform-d0383628d2ea